JSDWRLD/luckyledger/README.md

-Here’s a simple **`README.md`** template for your project.
-You can copy and paste this directly into your GitHub repository.
-Feel free to modify the content based on your specific needs!

----

 # Ethereum Lottery DApp

 A decentralized lottery application built on Ethereum using **Solidity**, **React**, **Tailwind CSS**, and **Web3.js**.
 Users can enter a lottery by purchasing tickets, and a random winner is drawn once the raffle ends.